vcfxb/vcfxb.org/content/projects/wright.md

 "API Docs (main)" = { url = "https://wright.venusblon.de/doc/wright/index.html", icon = "git-branch" }
 Book = { url = "https://wright.venusblon.de/book/index", icon = "book-open" }
 +++

+The Wright Programming Language has been my longest running project; I started it in high school.
+It has changed several times since I started working on it all those years ago, and now is in a bit of a weird spot where I don't entirely know where to go with it next.
+It has been a wonderful tool for me to learn about lexers, parsers, static analysis, interpreters and compilers.
+Now that it's less useful to me as a learning tool (as I feel that I have generally learned the fundamentals of all of those components) I feel that the next place for the project to go is to become a more fully fledged software development language.
+Implementing that is a daunting task, one that I so far haven't committed time to.